Skip to main content

 Submit Proposal

-City Brights II is an opportunity offered under the City’s In-Sight Temporary Public Art program that aims to activate Albuquerque's downtown with light-based artworks in the winter and autumn months.
-Up to ten sites will be lit up with installations, architectural light interventions, light sculptures, performance, projections, and more during Fall 2024 into early 2025.
+City Brights III is an opportunity offered under the City’s In-Sight Temporary Public Art program that aims to activate Albuquerque’s downtown with light-based artworks in the winter months.
+Up to ten sites will be lit up with installations, architectural light interventions, light sculptures, performance, projections, and more Winter 2025-2026.

-Albuquerque's Department of Arts & Culture and the Public Art Program invites local artists to submit proposals for small, medium, and large scale site-specific temporary public art installations that will activate downtown spaces with light.
+Albuquerque’s Department of Arts & Culture and the Public Art Program invites local artists to submit proposals for small and large scale site-specific, temporary public art installations that will activate downtown spaces with light.
 Artists may propose sites they are interested in activating, or sites may be coordinated through the Public Art Program.
 Artists are encouraged to challenge traditional artistic mediums and explore unconventional digital or light affects; all projects must include light as a primary element.
-Ten projects will be selected.
+In commemoration of the historic Route 66 Centennial projects, installations that innovatively celebrate this storied stretch of highway through downtown Albuquerque will receive special consideration.
+Up to ten projects will be selected.

 Project Intent/Theme